For skiers, lighted trails

 Pine Valley Ski Trails in Cloquet.
 These trails on the west edge of town include 2.5 kilometers that are lighted until 9:30 p.m.

 Lester-Amity Ski Trail in Duluth.
 In Lester Park, the trails include 5 kilometers that are lighted.
 It's off East Superior Street at 61st Avenue, on the east edge of town.
+There's also a chalet operated by the Duluth XC Ski Club.

 Snowflake Nordic Ski Center in Duluth.
 High in the hills above town, this private ski center includes 5 kilometers of lighted trail.